Soulyma/Compiler_for_GO-langauge/README.md

 # Compiler_for_GO-langauge
 Using Java and JAVACC I designed a mini Interpreter that  handle errors and execute statements for GO codes ( With alot of help of OOP logic )
-The main startments that i checked on are :
 My Mini GO language will include the following statements 1- Input statement
 2- Output statement (can print variable value or concatenation